chesshelper/chesshelper/SECURITY.md

 If you have any concerns, questions, or feedback regarding the security of ChessHelper, please contact us at [pjaworski.dev@gmail.com].
 I welcome your input and I am dedicated to continuously improving our security practices.

-ChessHelper aims to provide a safe, customizable, and enjoyable Chess.com experience without compromising your privacy or security.
+ChessHelper aims to provide a safe, customizable, accessible, and enjoyable Chess.com experience without compromising your privacy or security.
 Thank you for choosing ChessHelper as your chess enhancement tool.